CENTRAL KANSAS PARTNERSHIP

 Mission: To join in a common effort to build healthy and safe communities, reduce the risks of Alcohol, Tobacco and other drugs, and promote healthy attitudes and behaviors.

-Chronic Disease Risk Reduction: Barton, Rice, and Stafford Counties Tobacco Use Prevention & Cessation, Farmers Markets, Breastfeeding Policies/Lactation Areas, and School-Community Trails.
+Chronic Disease Risk Reduction: Barton, Rice, and Stafford Counties Tobacco Use Prevention & Cessation, Senior Farmers Market Nutrition Program, Tobacco Free Parks Policies and School-Community Trails.

 Drug & Alcohol Prevention: Providing education for all residents to prevent alcohol, tobacco and other drug use among youth.
-The Task Force is currently concentrating on Social Host Laws & Underage Drinking on a county-wide basis using .
+The Task Force is currently concentrating on Underage Drinking on a county-wide basis and completing the Strategic Framework Planning Process .
 Special projects in the past have focused on Fetal Alcohol Syndrome, World No Tobacco Day, Red Ribbon Week, Back to School Drug Prevention Education and alternative activities for middle school and high school students.

-Suicide Prevention: Community education throughout the year and events during Suicide Prevention Week including Golden Belt Glow for Life Walk, Run, and Remembrance Ceremony.
+Suicide Prevention: Community education throughout the year and events including Golden Belt Glow for Life Walk and 5K Run and Remembrance Ceremony.

-Be Well Barton County: Facilitated by Golden Belt Community Foundation, focusing on improving opportunities for physical activity in Barton County through Complete Streets policies, systems, and environment changes.
+Be Well Barton County: Currently focusing on improving opportunities for physical activity in Barton County through Complete Streets policies, systems, and environment changes and improving access to healthy foods.

 Current Public Health Issues